 - Apache on normal.

 The service status is normal, since less than 50% of the critical elements are on critical status.
-Only the printer is on critical status, but as you have seen, the non critical elements are not taken into account when calculating the service status.
+In fact, no key elements are in critical status, only the printer, which by not being a critical element, is not taken into account in calculations.

 1.2.2 Creating a New Service

-The Enterprise version is required and the PredictionServer component enabled to be able to use these services.
+The Enterprise version is required and the PredictionServer component must be enabled to be able to use these services.

 - Other Services

 Service values are calculated using the Prediction Server which uses the default interval of the prediction modules.